shwetabhanot/Edunova-Learning-Group/README.md

 ---

-## 🧠 Your Role: FP&A Analyst
+## 🧠 My Role: FP&A Analyst

-As an FP&A Analyst, **Shweta Bhanot** supports senior leadership and departmental managers with data-driven financial insights.
-Your reports help:
+As an FP&A Analyst, I support senior leadership and departmental managers with data-driven financial insights.
+My reports help:
 - Monitor variances in actual vs budgeted spend
 - Forecast revenue from student enrollments
 - Track performance by cost centre and department